Skip to main content

 const order = await createOrder(req.body);

-await inventoryService.reserveItems(order); // Sync HTTP call
+await inventoryService.reserveItems(order); // Direct HTTP call

 res.json(order);